gradle/gradle/subprojects/docs/src/docs/release/notes.md

 * [Nicklas Bondesson](https://github.com/nicklasbondesson) - Support IntelliJ IDEA 14+ when using 'scala' and 'idea' plugins
 * [Lewis Cowles](https://github.com/LewisCowles1986) - Installation documentation clarification about GRADLE_HOME
 * [Alex Landau](https://github.com/AlexLandau) - Fix for JUnit Test Filtering with the `--test` flag to work for Parametrized tests and TestSuites
-* [Stuart Armitage](https://github.com/maiflai) - Fix some inconsistencies between ant and zinc scala compiler implementations
+* [Stuart Armitage](https://github.com/maiflai) - Fix some inconsistencies between Ant and Zinc scala compiler implementations
 * [Pavel Fadeev](https://github.com/bearmug) - Makes `exclude('*')` semantically consistent with `include('*')` excluding only files in the baseDir
 * [Tony Abbott](https://github.com/tonyabbott) - Fix for native testing plugins when test binaries are not buildable